 Depending on the purpose of your visit, the government of UAE issues several types of visas and entry permits.
-One such visa is UAE family visa that can be issued to family members of residents looking to extend their stay in the UAE.
-It is a long-term visa and has to be sponsored by the UAE residents after meeting some requirements.
+One such visa is the UAE family visa which can be issued to family members of residents looking to extend their stay in the UAE.
+It is a long-term visa and has to be sponsored by UAE residents after meeting some requirements.

-Keep reading to know more about the UAE family visa, its application process, validity, documents required and more.
+Read on as Wego helps you learn more about the UAE family visa, its application process, validity, documents required, and more.

 The family residence visa is a long-term visa that can be issued to travellers who want to live with their relatives or family members in the UAE for a longer period of time.

 - the family member has to already be in the UAE and possess a valid residence permit/visa.

 - the type of profession is no longer a condition for an expatriate worker to be able to sponsor his family visas.

 - resident sponsors get 60 days’ time to apply for their dependents’ residence visas after they enter the UAE.